thruthesky/fireflutter/README.md

 ## CommentOneLineListTile

-Below is a sample code how to use and cusomizing `CommentOneLineListTile` widget.
+Below is a sample code how to use and customizing `CommentOneLineListTile` widget.

 ```dart
 Theme(